nhattq4/ASS/README.md

-# ECS Authentication service
+# ASS Authentication service

-This service is used to handle authentication and authorization for ECS application.
+This service is used to handle authentication and authorization for ASS application.
 This API is secured using Bearer Authentication.

 ## Convention